Football in Libya

-Football is the most popular sport in Libya, the North African country with a population of around 6,800,000.
+Football is the most popular sport in Libya, a North African country with a population of around 6,800,000.
 The governing body is the Libyan Football Federation, which was founded in 1962.

 Football culture

 Libyans are passionate towards football.
 Most kids and teenagers in Libya usually play football in the streets as their favorite pastime.
 Most people leave their duties and jobs to go and watch a game.
 People in Libya have experienced many incidents during, before, or after derby games such as killing and some riots, this usually happens when Libya's top three clubs, Al-Ittihad Tripoli, Ahly Tripoli, and Ahly Benghazi face off.
 Though Libya has not achieved big on both International and Club level, Libyans are known to be skillful, having produced such talented players such as TarIk El-Taib, Jehad Muntasser, Ahmed Saad, and Fawzi Al-Issawi.

 National championships

 Prior to national championships, football was held at regional level.
 The first regional championships (of Italian Libya) were held in 1928.
 The first team was "US Bengasi" in Cyrenaica, with Italian colonists and local Arab players.
 The team "US Tripolina" of Tripoli was in 1938 and 1939 in the "First amateur division" of the Italian championship.
 These regional championships were blocked during WW2.

 There were three regional leagues in Libya since 1949: West, East and South.